NicholasTaylor/HumbleBike/README.md

 * HTML, CSS, Javascript (React and Redux, specifically)
 * A webfont provider (ex.
 Adobe Fonts, Google Fonts)

 After downloading and unzipping the zip off GitHub, open your shell and cd over to the unzipped directory.
-In the root of the unzipped directory, simply run `npm install` to general node_modules and grab all your dependencies.
+In the root of the unzipped directory, simply run `npm install` to generate node_modules and grab all your dependencies.

 # Font Setup